Zephyrusg/Entra-Protocol-Lab/Readme.md

 ```

 > **Tip:** The IDP Configuration page (`/tools/idpconfig/ui`) has a built-in **Test Connection** button that will immediately show whether the SSL handshake succeeds.
+> For a quicker workaround during testing, use the **IDP Certificate (temporary)** section on the same page to upload the IDP's certificate directly without touching the OS trust store.

 ### Debug Mode